 A number of governments have imposed targeted sanctions in response to the coup, including Canada, UK, US and the EU.
-The EU, UK and US have also sanctioned several military-run conglomerates.
 The EU also suspended development funds.
 Oil conglomerates TotalEnergies and Chevron announced in January 2022 their withdrawal over the human rights crisis.
-In February the EU sanctioned the state-owned Myanma Oil and Gas Enterprise (MOGE).
 The Republic of Korea restricted military exports and suspended defense exchanges.